 A Bridge of Allan restaurant is set to bring the spirit of London dining to Stirling students.

-Elena Menichetti, Nichola Heron and Dan Mountford, saw a gap in the market for a city quality dining experience on their doorstep:
+Elena Menichetti, Nichola Heron and Dan Mountford, saw a gap in the market for a city quality dining experience on their doorstep.

 “So we decided to open a cool hang out, where you can get good food, good drinks, all in one space.”

-Elena adds that “you don’t have to go far and wide, so students can literally walk out their door.”
+“You don’t have to go far and wide, so students can literally walk out their door.”

-Nichola stated that the only competition for students in Bridge of Allan is Dominos.
+Heron believes that the only competition for students in Bridge of Allan is Dominos.

 The restaurant, which is located on the former Bank of Scotland premises on Henderson Street, will also have WiFi, plug sockets and “good coffee” to encourage students to use the space during quieter periods.

-Elena, who also owns The Hideaway Café on Fountain Road, explained that diners should expect “a small menu done really well,” but with a twist: “It’s not going to be like your standard restaurant menu with starters and mains.
+Menichetti, who also owns The Hideaway Café on Fountain Road, explained that diners should expect “a small menu done really well,” but with a twist: “It’s not going to be like your standard restaurant menu with starters and mains.

 “It’s going to be small plates that you can treat as starters, as a small lunch, or you can have them as tapas.
 You can make of it what you want.”